DoktorMike/DoktorMike.github.io/_posts/2017-07-28-On-the-apparent-success-of-the-maximum-likelihood-principle.md

 use_math: true
 ---

-# Motivation

 Today we will run through an important concept in statistical learning theory and modeling in general.
 It may come as no surprise that my point is as usual "age quod agis".
 This is a lifelong strive for me to convey that message to fellow scientists and business people alike.
 Anyway, back to the topic.
 We will have a look at why the Bayesian treatment of models is fundamentally important to everyone and not only a select few mathematically inclined experts.
 The model we will use for this post is a time series model describing Milk sales over time.
 The model specification is

 $$\begin{align}
 y_t &\sim N(\mu_t, \sigma)\\